58th Rescue Squadron: Guardian Angel

 Until about 2000, Air Force rescue units were frequently composite units (as shown by the number of fixed- and rotary-wing aircraft flown by the squadron at Wheelus).
 At that time, rescue units were organized as fixed-wing, helicopter, or pararescue units.
 The squadron, now the 58th Rescue Squadron, was activated at Nellis Air Force Base, Nevada, in June 2002 as a pararescue squadron, often called a "Guardian Angel" squadron.
 The squadron possesses no aircraft; its rescue personnel fly on the helicopters of the 66th Rescue Squadron.
+Its inactivation was marked by ceremonies at Nellis on 18 June 2025.

+In April 2026, the squadron was awarded a Presidential Unit Citation for its actions between 16 July and 1 August 2021, when it was part of the Personnel Recovery Task Force that evacuated U.S. and Afghan noncombatants following the collapse of the Afghan government.
+Operating from Hamid Karzai International Airport, the task force saved more than 1,900 Americans and Afghans and established a safe evacuation path for more than 12,000 additional Afghan refugees.
+It assisted in locating and tracking American citizens, Afghan refugees, and other country nationals being evacuated aboard C-17s.